Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle

-Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle (劇場版「鬼滅の刃」無限城編, Gekijō-ban Kimetsu no Yaiba: Mugen Jō-hen) (Note: Officially titled Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle – Part 1: Akaza Returns, and commonly known as Demon Slayer: Infinity Castle) is a 2025 Japanese animated dark fantasy action film based on the Infinity Castle arc of the 2016–20 manga series Demon Slayer: Kimetsu no Yaiba by Koyoharu Gotouge.
+(Note: Officially titled Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle Arc – Part 1: Akaza Returns in Japan, and commonly known as Demon Slayer: Infinity Castle) is a 2025 Japanese animated epic dark fantasy action film based on the "Infinity Castle" arc of the 2016–20 manga series Demon Slayer: Kimetsu no Yaiba by Koyoharu Gotouge.
 It is a direct sequel to the fourth season of the anime television series as well as the manga fourth, fifth, and sixth adaptations, following the film Mugen Train (2020) and the feature-length compilations To the Swordsmith Village (2023) and To the Hashira Training (2024).
 It is directed by Haruo Sotozaki, produced by Ufotable, and written by the studio's staff members.
-It follows Tanjiro Kamado and his allies from the Demon Slayer Corps in the decisive battle against Muzan Kibutsuji and his Upper Moons inside his hideout, the titular "Infinity Castle".
+It follows the Demon Slayer Corps in their decisive climactic battle against Muzan Kibutsuji and the remaining Upper Ranks within the titular "Infinity Castle".

 Unlike the Swordsmith Village and Hashira Training adaptations, which are compilations of episodes from the anime series, Infinity Castle is a feature-length multi-film adaptation due to the arc's content and dramatic pacing, similarly to Mugen Train.
 It is the first film of a trilogy announced in June 2024, immediately following the airing of the fourth season's finale.

 It was released in Japan on July 18, 2025, by Aniplex and Toho.
 It was released by Crunchyroll through Sony Pictures Releasing in select Asian countries in August, before releasing in all other territories the following month.
-The film broke several box office records and grossed $730 million worldwide, becoming the highest-grossing Japanese film, the highest-grossing international film in the U.S. (previously held by Crouching Tiger, Hidden Dragon (2000)), and the fifth-highest-grossing film of 2025.
-(Note: Additional box-office records including the second-highest-grossing traditionally animated film, the highest-grossing film based on an animated television series, and the highest-grossing R-rated animated film.)
-The film received generally positive reviews from critics, who praised its action sequences, visuals, and engaging story, although the pacing received some criticism.
+The film became the seventh-highest-grossing film of 2025, grossing $820.4 million worldwide, and broke numerous box office records.
+The film received positive reviews from critics, who praised its action sequences, visuals, and engaging story, although the pacing received some criticism.
+The film won numerous awards including Best Animation Film at the 49th Japan Academy Film Prize, and a record-breaking seven awards including Film of the Year at the 10th Crunchyroll Anime Awards.